 How can I get electric bike insurance?

 There is specific E-bike insurance available.
 First, start with the insurance companies you already deal with and see if they offer insurance for your E-bike.
-Depending on your E-bike insurance cost can be as little as $100 per year and go up from there.
+Depending on your electric bike insurance cost can be as little as $100 per year and go up from there.

 See my full post E-bike Insurance: What is the cost and what does it cover? for more information.

-There you have it a few Facts You May Not Know About Electric Bikes.
+There you have it a few electric bike Facts You May Not Know About Electric Bikes.
 If you want to learn more about E-bikes see more of my posts.